-Recently, I have been doing some research on the 15th Karmapa’s lineage of Immortal Life-essence Bindu, and whom he passed it onto (if anyone) more on that in the future.
+Recently, I have been doing some research on the 15th Karmapa’s lineage of Immortal Life-essence Bindu, and whom he passed it onto (if anyone).
 In 2016, the Tsurphu Labrang together with Tashi Tsering of Amnye Institute in Dharamsala, India published three volumes of writings on the 16th Karmapa, Rangjung Rigpe Dorje (1924-1981) (see images below).

 The second volume in particular, gives a breakdown of the lineages and transmissions he received (gsan yig and thob yig).
 Much more could be said about these.
 For now here is brief outline of the contents (translated for the first time here in English), as well as some notes about what they say about the Kālacakra lineages and transmissions the 16th Karmapa received.
 The Tibetan pages are published at the end of this article.